 Thermometers are easy to use and take the guesswork out of grilling.
-For burgers, use a thin stemmed digital food thermometer.
-Insert it into the thickest part of the burger.
+For burgers and other flat, narrow pieces of meat or poultry, use a thin stemmed digital food thermometer.
+Insert it from the side into the thickest part of the burger.
 Remember to clean the thermometer with hot soapy water, rinse and air dry after each use.

 Do not allow meat to sit out for more than 2 hours, and limit to 1 hour if the outside temperature is higher than 90 F. Food that sits out longer should be thrown away because bacteria have grown and spread through the food.

 After putting meat on the grill, wash hands before preparing anything else.
 Juice from the meat should not touch cooked meat or other parts of the meal, such as salad or fresh fruits and vegetables.
 Wash hands for 15 to 20 seconds using warm, soapy water.

 - When taking food off the grill, use a clean platter and utensils.
 Never reuse utensils that have touched raw meat with cooked, ready-to-eat foods.

 Research suggests that grilling may raise the risk of some cancers.
 Grilling can cause red meats, poultry, game and fish to produce compounds called heterocyclic amines (HCAs), which may cause cancer.
 Also, polycyclic aromatic hydrocarbons (PAHs) are formed when fat drips onto hot coals or stones and can deposit back onto food by smoke and flare-ups.